rodneyshupe/Cookbook/Recipes/Appetizers/AirFryerChickenTaquitos.rst

 ----------

 1. In a medium bowl, combine the shredded chicken, salsa verde, chipotle peppers, and shredded cheese.
 Mix well.
-2. Warm the tortillas briefly so they are pliable.
-Place a spoonful of the chicken mixture along the centre of each tortilla and roll tightly.
+Warm the tortillas briefly so they are pliable, then spoon the chicken mixture along the centre of each and roll tightly.
-3. Lightly brush or spray each taquito with vegetable oil.
-Place seam side down in the air fryer basket in a single layer (work in batches if needed).
+2. Lightly brush or spray each taquito with vegetable oil and set seam side down in the air fryer basket in a single layer, working in batches if needed.
-4. Air fry at 400F for 8-10 minutes, flipping halfway through, until golden and crispy.
-5. Serve with sour cream, guacamole, or additional salsa verde for dipping.
+3. Air fry at 400F, flipping halfway through, until golden and crispy, 8-10 minutes.
+Serve with sour cream, guacamole, or additional salsa verde for dipping.